EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 - You have to run `evernode offerlease` to offer the minted leases.

 ## 7. No rewards even if the Host is active
-- Case 1: In the latest version you won't rewards if your host has unoffered leases.
+- Case 1: In the version 0.8.2 you won't rewards if your host has unoffered leases.
 - Case 2: Your reputation will be set to 0, if your host has less than 3 instances.
-- Case 3: Your reputation will be set to 0, if your host's lease fee is more than what you are getting as rewards for the moment.
+- Case 3: Your reputation will be set to 0, if your host's lease fee is more than `reward distribution for the moment / host count * 110%`
+- Case 4: Your reputation will be set to 0, if you haven't upgraded to v0.8.2 within **one week**.
+- Case 5: Your reputation will be set to 0, if your machine is from on of the **Sanctioned Entities** mentioned in [Evernode license](https://raw.githubusercontent.com/EvernodeXRPL/evernode-test-resources/main/license/evernode-license.pdf).

 ## 8. Lease offer creation failure
 - If your lease offering failed when you run `evernode offerlease`, Executing the command again would offer the remaining leases.